redis/redis-doc/commands/xclaim.md

-The command has multiple options, however most are mainly for internal use in order to transfer the effects of `XCLAIM` or other commands to the AOF file and to propagate the same effects to the slaves, and are unlikely to be useful to normal users:
+The command has multiple options, however most are mainly for internal use in order to transfer the effects of `XCLAIM` or other commands to the AOF file and to propagate the same effects to the replicas, and are unlikely to be useful to normal users:

 1. `IDLE <ms>`: Set the idle time (last time it was delivered) of the message.
 If IDLE is not specified, an IDLE of 0 is assumed, that is, the time count is reset because the message has now a new owner trying to process it.